Earth’s Magnetic Field Is Not About To Flip, Researchers Debunk Doomsday Theory

 “By studying the two most recent excursion events, we show that neither bear resemblance to current changes in the geomagnetic field and therefore it is probably unlikely that such an event is about to happen,” he said in a statement.

-The study did find a similarity between the present-day magnetic field and the way it looked during two other periods — one 49,000 ago, and one 46,000 years ago.
+The study did find a similarity between the present-day magnetic field and the way it looked during two other periods — one 49,000 years ago and one 46,000 years ago.
 Those also included an intensity structure similar to today’s South Atlantic Anomaly, albeit much stronger than that.
-But in both cases the magnetic poles only wobbled, without developing into a magnetic excursion or reversal, LiveScience reports.
+But in both cases, the magnetic poles only wobbled without developing into a magnetic excursion or reversal, LiveScience reports.